 At SkinStylus®, we are a company of practicing skincare professionals bringing microtherapy education and technology to other skincare professionals.
 We take operator and client safety seriously.
 We have spent hundreds of thousands of dollars having independent laboratories test the SteriLock® MicroSystem and cartridges for biocompatibility, safety, and efficacy.
 Most importantly, unlike many cartridges on the market, SteriLock® cartridges do not allow fluids to exit the cartridge and enter the motor.
 With recent reports of cross-contamination occurring with microneedling related procedures, clinicians can rest at ease knowing that SteriLock’s® patented design has addressed and solved this issue with the development of the SteriLock® needle cartridge technology that isolates fluids from exiting the cartridge and entering the needling device.
 Additionally, SkinStylus® is the only motorized microneedling device that can be autoclave sterilized.
+Per laboratory testing and FDA clearance, the nosecones may optionally be intermediate level disinfected with Cavicide® for those clinicians who do not have access to an autoclave sterilizer.
 This protects clients and gives the clinician peace of mind.
 We STRONGLY ENCOURAGE owners of other microneedling systems to find out if their clients are at risk.
 SteriLock® cartridges are gamma ray sterilized to ensure initial sterility.
 Please feel free to contact us and we will provide any information we have with respect to cartridge safety design.

 Is there research to support SteriLock’s safety and efficacy claim?

-A clinical study was conducted to support the safety and effectiveness of the SkinStylus SteriLock® MicroSystem for the treatment of scars on the abdomen.
+A clinical study with 34 patients was conducted to support the safety and effectiveness of the SkinStylus SteriLock® MicroSystem for the treatment of scars on the abdomen.

 The study was conducted at a single center and included treatments on day 1, day 15, and day 31, with follow-up visits at 90 days from day 31 and 6 months after the final (day 31) treatment.
 Treatments were conducted by licensed and trained aestheticians (skin care specialists) who were supervised by a licensed dermatologist.
 The scar was photographed and then was divided into a treatment half and a control half.
 Both sides were cleaned and numbed prior to treatment.
 A thin layer of lubricant was applied to both sides prior to treatment to protect against abrasion and friction during the procedure.
 The aestheticians were instructed to start at a depth setting of 1.0 mm and increase the depth to 2.5mm on all patients until localized petechia and mild, localized capillary bleeding was observed on the treatment side of the scar structure.
 All three cartridge types were used on every patient and all patients received some portion of each treatment at a depth of 2.5mm.
 Following treatment, the area was cleaned with sterile saline and a sterile gauze dressing was applied.